Why You Should Create Tags in Your CRM (and How It Can Improve Your Sales and Memory)

 Custom fields are unique to individual records and less easily changed.
 For example, birthday, purchase date, phone number, etc. You can also use them to create segments.
 An example would be to capture the source of your inbound leads.
 For this, you’d create a drop-down field named “Source” with a list of options like your website, Facebook, Google ad, and LinkedIn.

-But, here are a few limitations:
+But, here are a couple of limitations:

 Now all this is not to say that custom fields are inconvenient.
 They offer customizability on an account-level rather than user level.
 Admin-only access helps keep your CRM data clean by restricting users from creating too many custom fields and protects important fields from getting accidentally deleted by users.

 But, there comes a time when salespersons need a little more flexibility with their CRM.
-Those one-off cases where adding a lead’s personal information on the fly in the CRM help refresh your memory and build better relationships.
+Those one-off cases where adding a contact’s personal information on the fly in the CRM help refresh your memory and build better relationships.
 Like, create tags—NYU Alumni or Knicks fan, and use the custom field: Source as NY Conference to improve your selling strategy.

 “Why can’t I use Notes instead of Tags?”

 Notes are great too.
-Sure you can go to a lead’s landing page and add quick notes about them, NYU Alumni or Knicks fan.
+Sure you can go to a contact’s landing page and add quick notes about them, NYU Alumni or Knicks fan.
 No harm, no foul.
 But there’s a limitation to this method.
 Here’s why.

 Thanks to your Uncle, you received two Knicks tickets for the season and some really good seats too.
 Now’s the time to win some of the Knicks fans in your funnel, and build a relationship with them.
 Except you can’t remember their names to reach out.
 Without knowing who they are upfront, you can’t locate this note.
 Unless, of course, you have a very good memory, and are already on your way to the game with the prospect.